houmain/keymapper/README.md

 Meta{W} >> $(exo-open --launch WebBrowser) ^
 ```

-You may want to append `^` to ensure that the command is not executed repeatedly as long as the input is kept hold.
+:warning: You may want to append `^` to ensure that the command is not executed repeatedly as long as the input is kept hold.

 Example configuration
 ---------------------